kierownik/Share-Snippets/readme.md

 ## Snippet script with Laravel PHP Framework

-Change the database settings and migrate the database and you are up and running
+Change the database settings and migrate the database and change the key you are up and running

 ### License